DETAILED ACTION

 determining, by the analyzer based upon the received data, a concentricity of at least one of the rotor or stator, wherein the rotor or stator concentricity is a vector, including an amplitude and an angle, that characterizes a difference between a location of a predetermined center point and a location of a geometric center point of the rotor or stator, respectively (“The mean value of the first coefficients which are calculated for each vector in this case describes the mean size of the radial gap, the mean value of each of the second coefficients describes the mean shift of the rotor axis relative to the axis of the stator ("eccentricity of the rotor"), and the mean value of each of the third coefficients describes the mean deformation of the rotor ("ovality of the rotor").
 The characteristic variables for the radial gap which are formed using the Fourier coefficients thus intrinsically characterize the shape of said gap,” ¶ 0031; “the additional instantaneous characteristic variables are formed from the second and third coefficients calculated on the basis of the Fourier analysis of the second vector.
 The second coefficient in this case describes the shift of the stator axis relative to the axis of the rotor ("eccentricity of the stator"), and the third coefficient describes the deformation of the stator ("ovality of the stator"),” ¶ 0037);

-receiving, by the analyzer, a concentricity vector selection including at least one of the rotor concentricity vector or the stator concentricity vector; receiving, by the analyzer, a selection of one of the correlated operating parameters; receiving, by the analyzer, a selection of a plot format; generating, by the analyzer, a graphical user interface (GUI) including a plot in the format of the selected plot type, the plot including at least a portion of the selected concentricity vector as a function of the selected correlated operating parameter; and outputting, by the analyzer, the generated GUI (“The stored values allow trend calculations to be carried out, and provide information for diagnostic purposes.
+receive, by the analyzer via a user computing device, one or more operator selections comprising: a concentricity vector selection including at least one of the rotor concentricity vector or the stator concentricity vector, a selection of one of the correlated operating parameters, and a selection of a plot format; generate a graphical user interface (GUI) including a plot in the format of the selected plot type, the plot including at least a portion of the selected concentricity vector as a function of the selected correlated operating parameter; and in response to receiving the operator selections, the GUI including a plot in the format of the selected plot type, the plot encoding both the amplitude and the angle of the selected concentricity vector as a position relative to the location of the predetermined center point, wherein the amplitude defines a magnitude of displacement of the location of the geometric center point of the rotor or stator from the location of the predetermined center point and the angle defines a direction of the displacement, such that changes in the concentricity of the at least one of the rotor or stator relative to the location of the predetermined center point are displayed across the selected operating parameter in the GUI, and wherein the plot includes an acceptance region having one or more threshold values corresponding to at least one of the amplitude or angle for the rotor or stator, the acceptance region being overlaid upon a portion of the selected concentricity vector within the plot; output the generated GUI to the user computing device for the display (“The stored values allow trend calculations to be carried out, and provide information for diagnostic purposes.
 In this case, record printouts of the instantaneous values can be produced automatically.
 A representation can also be provided by means of freely configurable graphics for all the stored reference values and for the recorded data,” ¶ 0066; “Records and graphics of the measured data can also be produced by means of the analysis module 126,” ¶ 0081; “The memory module 130 is used to process the result of the analysis or substitute analysis as well as the time profile of the critical variables 50, of the influencing variables 80, of the measurement data 100 and of the characteristic variables 120 in record form, so that trend analyses and graphical representations of the recorded and analyzed variables can be produced,” ¶0092.
 In this instance, the particular type of plots or data presented on the GUI represent nonfunctional descriptive material that is not functionally related to the substrate, which substrate is, in this case, the GUI, and which plots or data are incapable of patentably distinguishing the claimed invention over the prior art, as set forth in MPEP § 2111.05.
-That is, the particular information displayed on the graphical representations is not capable of patentably distinguishing the claimed invention over the prior art.)
+That is, the particular information displayed on the graphical representations is not capable of patentably distinguishing the claimed invention over the prior art.
+Further, all of the information recited as being displayed is contained within the data gathered by the physical system of Briendl on the status of the rotor and stator, and must merely be selected by the user as the information desired to be displayed graphically); and

 Regarding claim 14, Briendl teaches the invention of claim 13, as set forth in the rejection of claim 13 above.
 Briendl also teaches wherein the plot comprises first and second Cartesian plots, the first Cartesian plot including amplitude of the selected concentricity vector and the selected correlated operating parameter, the second Cartesian plot including angle of the selected concentricity vector and the selected correlated operating parameter, and wherein the axis of the selected correlated operating parameter is common to the first and second Cartesian plots (“The stored values allow trend calculations to be carried out, and provide information for diagnostic purposes.
 In this case, record printouts of the instantaneous values can be produced automatically.
 A representation can also be provided by means of freely configurable graphics for all the stored reference values and for the recorded data,” ¶ 0066; “Records and graphics of the measured data can also be produced by means of the analysis module 126,” ¶ 0081; “The memory module 130 is used to process the result of the analysis or substitute analysis as well as the time profile of the critical variables 50, of the influencing variables 80, of the measurement data 100 and of the characteristic variables 120 in record form, so that trend analyses and graphical representations of the recorded and analyzed variables can be produced,” ¶0092.
 In this instance, the particular type of plots or data presented on the GUI represent nonfunctional descriptive material that is not functionally related to the substrate, which substrate is, in this case, the GUI, and which plots or data are incapable of patentably distinguishing the claimed invention over the prior art, as set forth in MPEP § 2111.05.
-That is, the particular information displayed on the graphical representations is not capable of patentably distinguishing the claimed invention over the prior art.)
+That is, the particular information displayed on the graphical representations is not capable of patentably distinguishing the claimed invention over the prior art).

 Regarding claim 15, Briendl teaches the invention of claim 13, as set forth in the rejection of claim 13 above.
 Briendl also teaches wherein the plot is an XvsY plot of amplitude of the selected concentricity vector and the selected correlated operating parameter (“The stored values allow trend calculations to be carried out, and provide information for diagnostic purposes.
 In this case, record printouts of the instantaneous values can be produced automatically.
 A representation can also be provided by means of freely configurable graphics for all the stored reference values and for the recorded data,” ¶ 0066; “Records and graphics of the measured data can also be produced by means of the analysis module 126,” ¶ 0081; “The memory module 130 is used to process the result of the analysis or substitute analysis as well as the time profile of the critical variables 50, of the influencing variables 80, of the measurement data 100 and of the characteristic variables 120 in record form, so that trend analyses and graphical representations of the recorded and analyzed variables can be produced,” ¶0092.
 In this instance, the particular type of plots or data presented on the GUI represent nonfunctional descriptive material that is not functionally related to the substrate, which substrate is, in this case, the GUI, and which plots or data are incapable of patentably distinguishing the claimed invention over the prior art, as set forth in MPEP § 2111.05.
-That is, the particular information displayed on the graphical representations is not capable of patentably distinguishing the claimed invention over the prior art.)
+That is, the particular information displayed on the graphical representations is not capable of patentably distinguishing the claimed invention over the prior art).

 Regarding claim 16, Briendl teaches the invention of claim 13, as set forth in the rejection of claim 13 above.
 Briendl also teaches wherein the plot does not combine the concentricity vector with a profile or shape of the rotor or stator (“The stored values allow trend calculations to be carried out, and provide information for diagnostic purposes.
 In this case, record printouts of the instantaneous values can be produced automatically.
 A representation can also be provided by means of freely configurable graphics for all the stored reference values and for the recorded data,” ¶ 0066; “Records and graphics of the measured data can also be produced by means of the analysis module 126,” ¶ 0081; “The memory module 130 is used to process the result of the analysis or substitute analysis as well as the time profile of the critical variables 50, of the influencing variables 80, of the measurement data 100 and of the characteristic variables 120 in record form, so that trend analyses and graphical representations of the recorded and analyzed variables can be produced,” ¶0092.
 In this instance, the particular type of plots or data presented on the GUI represent nonfunctional descriptive material that is not functionally related to the substrate, which substrate is, in this case, the GUI, and which plots or data are incapable of patentably distinguishing the claimed invention over the prior art, as set forth in MPEP § 2111.05.
-That is, the particular information displayed on the graphical representations is not capable of patentably distinguishing the claimed invention over the prior art.)
+That is, the particular information displayed on the graphical representations is not capable of patentably distinguishing the claimed invention over the prior art).

 Regarding claim 17, Briendl teaches the invention of claim 13, as set forth in the rejection of claim 13 above.
 Briendl also teaches wherein the one or more operating parameters comprise at least one of rotor speed, rotor temperature, stator temperature, a machine state, a machine output, or hydraulic head (“The influencing variables are advantageously the current and the voltage of the stator, the field current and the rotation speed of the rotor and the temperature value of the cold cooling air flowing to the stator,” ¶ 0061).